Being a transparent leader

 The manager of the past was he who knew the most answers.
 The leaders of the future, are those who ask the most powerful questions.

 Your role as a leader is not to know all the answers, but to have access to all the resources that can provide the answers.
-A transparent leader engages with their people regularly and asks relevant and empowering questions.
+The transparent leader engages with their people regularly and asks relevant and empowering questions.

 Show interest by participating in Gemba walks, a concept from lean production where the management team actively observes how people do their work, where it happens.
 Show interest in the people, while gaining a better understanding of the difficulties on the floor.